 Australia’s fauna, flora, and its landscapes are stunning.
 But this environment can be hostile and doesn’t always get along with the adventurous spirit of backpackers.
-The potential dangers should’t keep you from enjoying every facet of this beautiful continent, but please familiarise yourself with the emergency procedures in case there’s a problem.
-Even if it was something less adventurous, you can fall ill any time.
+The potential dangers shouldn’t keep you from enjoying every facet of this beautiful continent, but please familiarise yourself with the emergency procedures in case there’s a problem.
+Even if it was something less adventurous, you can fall ill at any time.
 Here is all the information you need about medical treatment in Australia as well as the best websites and emergency numbers.
-It’s good to always have emergency numbers in your repertoire.
+It’s good to always have emergency phone numbers in Australia.

 The numbers of assistance in case of emergency

 The most important number is “000“, which includes police, firefighters, and ambulances, who are available 24 hours a day, 7 days a week.
 This number is common to the whole of Australia.